Architecture and deployment of systems with Docker and Containers

 Ideal use cases

-Containers for projects that need to grow without complications
+Docker containers and orchestration for projects that need to grow without complications

-- Containers for projects that startups want professional infrastructure without a dedicated DevOps team to grow without complications
+- Startups that want professional infrastructure with CI/CD without a dedicated DevOps team

 - Projects that require frequent deployments without risk or downtime

-Orchestration: The right tool for every project
+Container orchestration: the right tool for every project

 There's no one-size-fits-all solution for every project.
 Each orchestration tool has its place, and choosing the right one can save you months of work and thousands of euros.
 Here are the options we work with and when we recommend each one.